I’m the author of the adventure mystery series The Secret of the Tirthas. My first poetry collection, Up in the Air, was published in October 2018.

 I began writing poetry in my twenties at the same time as working for environmental organisations in Wales and London.
 I was spurred on by getting published in magazines including Poetry Ireland and Poetry Scotland, as well as in specialist publications for schools.
 I did some public readings, including two at the famous Troubadour Cafe in Old Brompton Road, where Bob Dylan once performed!

 Then a few visits to a secluded garden in Herefordshire gave me the idea for the adventure series, The Secret of the Tirthas, and I began writing stories again.
-I loved the idea of having a garden of rooms with portals to mysterious places all over the world.
-As inspiration I used the places I’d been to on my own travels, including a three-month trip to India and a safari in Africa.
+I loved the idea of a garden of rooms with portals to mysterious places all over the world.
+The ‘fantasy’ in the stories was created as much by the hero Lizzie Jones finding herself in amazing real-world places she had never been to before, as by the supernatural elements.
+As inspiration I used the places I’d been to in my own travels, including a three-month trip to India and a safari in Africa.

 I now work part-time for a charity in London and run school sessions on my books.
 I write whenever I get the chance and read very widely.
 My favourite books include contemporary fantasy, where the supernatural infringes on everyday reality.
 Much of the best of this is written for younger readers (The Dark is Rising, Harry Potter, His Dark Materials).